Posts Tagged ‘New Fairfield Back Pain’

 • Bags heavier than 5-10% of your body weight should ideally be checked in rather than carried on.
 Lifting heavy bags into overhead lockers can hurt the spine.
 Whatever the weight of the bag, make sure you stand directly in front of the compartment and do not twist your back or neck when lifting.

-• Under seat luggage should not be forced in using feet or hands while standing, which can cause muscle spasms given the confined and awkward space between the seats.
+• Under seat luggage should not be forced into place using feet or hands while standing, which can cause muscle spasms given the confined and awkward space between the seats.
 Instead, sit down first, then push it in using both your hands and feet.

 • Move about in your seat frequently to keep the blood flowing and guard against cramps.
 Massage your thighs and calves, then push up with your toes to shift your knees up and down.
 Use a bag to raise your feet higher.